BenAHOU/benahou.github.io/README.md

 ## Thesis

 1. Applications of elliptic curves over finite fields in coding.
 June 2021.
 Bachelor Thesis with mention "Outstanding".
-Supervised by Lianrong MA. <a href="pdfs/bachelor_thesis.pdf" target="_blank">PDF</a>.
+Supervised by Prof. Lianrong MA. <a href="pdfs/bachelor_thesis.pdf" target="_blank">PDF</a>.
 In Chinese.

 ## Membership